Avery Yale Kamila

 Avery Yale Kamila is an American journalist/food writer and community organizer in the state of Maine.
 Kamila is ranked by polling firm YouGov as one of The Most Popular Columnists in America.

 Biography

-Kamila was born in Westminster, Massachusetts in the 1970s and grew up on an organic farm in Litchfield, Maine that raised vegetables and pigs.
+Kamila was born in Westminster, Massachusetts in the 1970s and grew up on Sunshine Farm, an organic farm in Litchfield, Maine that raised vegetables and pigs.
 Her grandfather owned a dairy farm in the neighboring town.
-Kamila has said that she is haunted by the mother cows "moaning after their babies were taken from them within hours of their birth."
+She worked as a Burger King cashier while in attendance at Oak Hill High School in Wales.
 Kamila adopted a vegan diet in 1991 after reading “Diet for a New America,” while she was a freshman studying journalism at Syracuse University's S. I. Newhouse School of Public Communications.
 She graduated from State University of New York College of Environmental Science and Forestry in 1995 with a degree in Environment Policy and Management.
 Kamila is married to Adam Hill and they have a son.
 She lives in Portland, Maine.